helpmeagain/blackwell/README.md

 API developed to manage operations in a physiotherapy clinic.
 This API features managing and creating records, scheduling consultations and handling patient/clinician profiles.
 For a detailed overview, refer to the documentation, including the API and architecture references.

 This application is built on Clean Architecture and Domain-Driven Design principles for modularity and maintainability.
-It’s developed with unit and end-to-end tests, integrated with a Continuous Integration pipeline, ensuring a secure development.
+It’s developed with unit and end-to-end tests integrated with a Continuous Integration pipeline, ensuring a secure development.
 Security features include RS256-based JWT authentication and RBAC, protecting sensitive data and appropriate access control.

 The architecture is inspired by [this Rocketseat repository](https://github.com/rocketseat-education/05-nest-clean).